openjdk/jextract/doc/GUIDE.md

 typedef struct Point MyPoint;
 ```

-`MyInt` is a `typedef` of the primitve type `int`, so it is translated by jextract as a `static final` layout field
+`MyInt` is a `typedef` of the primitive type `int`, so it is translated by jextract as a
-in the main header class:
+`static final` layout field in the main header class:

 ```java
 // mylib_h.java